The Evil Within: Plot

 While investigating the scene of a mass murder at Beacon Mental Hospital, Krimson City Police Detective Sergeant Sebastian Castellanos (Anson Mount), his partner Joseph Oda (Yuri Lowenthal), police officer Oscar Connelly (Kiff VandenHeuvel), and Junior Detective Juli Kidman (Jennifer Carpenter) find themselves suddenly thrown into an unreal world, after hearing a high-pitched noise.
 Shortly after this occurs, Sebastian is separated from his partners and is forced to flee from a monstrous man wielding a chainsaw.
 Upon reuniting with his colleagues, they attempt to escape via ambulance while Krimson City is destroyed by a massive earthquake, eventually causing them to crash.
 Freeing himself from the wreckage, Sebastian wanders through dark forests and abandoned buildings full of monstrous creatures and witnesses the apparition of a disfigured man in a white hood.
-Sebastian runs into Oscar, who is suffering from a strange form of transformation which compels him into a murderous rage.
-Sebastian is then forced to kill Oscar in self defense.
+Sebastian runs into Connelly, who is suffering from a strange form of transformation which compels him into a murderous rage.
+Sebastian is then forced to kill Connelly in self defense.
 Sebastian soon encounters one of Beacon's doctors, Marcelo Jimenez, who is searching for his patient, Leslie Withers.
 Jimenez identifies the hooded stranger stalking them as Ruvik.

 Sebastian eventually reunites with Joseph, though it is shortly revealed that Joseph is suffering from a strange form of transformation which compels him into a murderous rage, similar to Oscar's.
 While he is able to control it for the most part, Joseph warns Sebastian to be wary of him if he turns.
 The two eventually find and rescue Kidman from drowning in a crude contraption, though they are soon separated again after hearing the high pitched noise.

 Sebastian learns of the story of Ruvik, born Ruben Victoriano, through various memories that Ruvik places him in.
 Ruben was an intellectually gifted but mentally unstable child, and was close to his sister, Laura.
 While playing in a barn on their family's estate, Laura was killed, and Ruben was severely burned after the barn was set on fire by some farmers as an act of revenge against their parents.
 Due to his disfigurement from the fire, Ruben's father hid him in the basement of the family manor.
 Deeply traumatized over Laura's death, Ruben eventually killed both of his parents, took control of their fortune, and continued to "donate" money to Beacon Mental Hospital in exchange for test subjects for his experiments into the human psyche.